 Source: Agency for Healthcare Research and Quality (AHRQ), Center for Delivery, Organization, and Markets, Healthcare Cost and Utilization Project (HCUP) databases.
-Estimates for the total U.S. are from the Nationwide Inpatient Sample.
+Estimates for the total U.S. are from the National (Nationwide) Inpatient Sample (NIS).
+National estimates for 2001-2011 used the NIS trend weights for estimates consistent with the 2012 redesigned NIS.
 State estimates are from the State Inpatient Databases (SID), and not all States participate in HCUP.